telus-agcg/nib/docs/commands.md

 Runs application specific setup for the given service

-By default the setup command will execute 'bundle install && rake db:create db:migrate'.
+By default the setup command will execute 'gem install bundler && bundle install'.

 This behavior can be overriden by providing an executable file in the project at $pwd/bin/setup.
 Additionally the setup process can be augmented by providing either $pwd/bin/setup.before or